ibnuda/fpmortals/manuscript/complete.md

 >
 > ― an ancient Shapeless master

-In addition to all the warnings about fully automatic derivation that were mentioned for Magnolia, Shapeless is **much** worse.
-Not only is fully automatic Shapeless derivation [the most common cause of slow compiles](https://www.scala-lang.org/blog/2018/06/04/scalac-profiling.html), it is also a painful source of typeclass coherence bugs.

 Selain semua peringatan mengenai derivasi otomatis yang telah ditulis untuk Magnolia, Shapeless jauh lebih mengkuatirkan.
 Tak hanya derivasi otomatis Shapeless [sering kali penyebab lambannya kompilasi](https://www.scala-lang.org/blog/2018/06/04/scalac-profiling.html), Shapeless juga merupakan sumber dari kutu koherensi kelas tipe.

-Fully automatic derivation is when the `def gen` are `implicit` such that a call will recurse for all entries in the ADT.
-Because of the way that implicit scopes work, an imported `implicit def` will have a higher priority than custom instances on companions, creating a source of typeclass decoherence.
-For example, consider this code if our `.gen` were implicit

 Derivasi otomatis adalah ketika `def gen` bersifat `implicit` yang mana sebuah panggilan akan melakukan rekursi untuk semua *entry* pada TDA.
 Karena cara kerja